georgehtaylor1/WebServer/README.md

 ## 17/10/17

 Google chrome was playing up (unrelated) so now testing in firefox.
 Successfully serving directory listing except if the URI contains a space (%20).

+## 19/10/17

+The server now successfully serves files and handles errors in a far better way.
+I've done a lot of tidying up of the code but there's more to be done.
+Next task is to attempt some of the extensions and set the process up as a daemon.